Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 The guidance on this page covers the following:

-1. Understanding amendment categories
+1. Understanding modification categories

-3. Sharing amendments with participating NHS/HSC organisations
+3. Sharing modifications with participating NHS/HSC organisations

 5. Feedback

-1. Understanding amendment categories
+1. Understanding modification categories

 There are 3 categories: A, B, and C. The table below describes each category in more detail.
 Adding new participating organisations on their own is different to the categorisation.
 Section 2 provides more information about adding new NHS/HSC organisations.